talmeym/primeable-mock-server/README.md

 response: ``primed. pid = 8a85b201-669b-4633-8539-336e99a9c9be``

-then all GET calls to /service/getmyname will return the json above
+then all GET calls to /service/getmyname will return the json above.

 ## pid

-all primes are assigned a pid, returned from the prime call, which is a UUID that allows a particular prime to be recalled despite subsequent primings overiding a method / url combination
+all primes are assigned a pid, returned from the prime call, which is a UUID that allows a particular prime to be recalled despite subsequent primings overiding a method / url combination.

 example: